Interlisp/Interlisp.github.io/README.md

 **Triggers:**

 - `push` to main — updates to the Interlisp.org website
+- `pull_request` to main — validates changes before merge (builds but does not deploy)
 - Scheduled execution — ensures the bibliography remains consistent with Zotero
 - Manual execution — via the Actions panel in GitHub

 **Workflow Jobs:**

-The workflow consists of three jobs:
+The workflow consists of four jobs:

 **1. `check` — Verify Bibliography is Current**